bjork24/google-calendar-slack-status/README.md

 2. Give your app a unique name.
 This will be part of your server’s URL, so make it memorable!
 3. Paste your Slack user token, which you can find here, into the SLACK_TOKEN field.
 Choose the workspace you’d like to use, and copy (or generate) the token.
 4. Put a secret word or phrase in the SECRET_TOKEN field.
 You might even sprinkle in some emoji if you’re feeling particularly 😏.
+5. Insert whatever emoji you want for your statuses.
-5. Finally, specify which time zone you’re working from in the TIME_ZONE field.
+6. Finally, specify which time zone you’re working from in the TIME_ZONE field.
 (Fargo is in CST)
-6. Click the “Deploy App” button and wait for Heroku to do its thing.
+7. Click the “Deploy App” button and wait for Heroku to do its thing.
-7. When everything is finished, you should see “Your app was successfully deployed.” and a button to view your newly provisioned app.
+8. When everything is finished, you should see “Your app was successfully deployed.” and a button to view your newly provisioned app.
 Click that button.
 ![server running](https://cdn-images-1.medium.com/max/800/1*_vlOOhgf3f5XLIKG0HRsaw.png)
 If you see this screen, you’re ready for part 2